frontendweekly/virga/11ty/posts/2020-03-29-how-virga-processes-postcss.md

 Next step of process is to "convert modern CSS into something most browsers can understand, determining the polyfills you need based on your targeted browsers or runtime environments" via [`PostCSS Preset Env`](https://github.com/csstools/postcss-preset-env).
 It is like [Babel](https://babeljs.io/) for CSS.

-the third step is [`autoprefixer`](https://github.com/postcss/autoprefixer) which parses CSS and adds vendor prefixes to rules by Can I Use.
+the third step is [`autoprefixer`](https://github.com/postcss/autoprefixer) which parses CSS and adds vendor prefixes to rule by Can I Use.
 Even though needs for "vendor prefixes" getting smaller now, I would still include this plugin.

 The final step is [`cssnano`](https://github.com/cssnano/cssnano) which is a modular minifier, built on top of the PostCSS ecosystem.